Terms and Conditions

 All programs are under auspice of LeadU, LLC of Tucson, Arizona.

-All webinars and virtual trainings will be scheduled on dates and at times conducive to the availability of both the presenter and the registrant.
-Personal or digital communication between LeadU, LLC or any of its presenters does not constitute a commitment of holding a date if the registration form and payment have not been received.
-Rescheduling a webinar or virtual training is permitted with the consent of both parties.
+All programs will be scheduled on dates and at times conducive to the availability of both the presenter and the registrant.
+Rescheduling a program is permitted with the consent of both parties.

 Duration

-Delay of any webinar or virtual training by more than 10 minutes beyond the scheduled start time may necessitate rescheduling, unless both the presenter and registrant agree to a late start and end to the program.
+Delay of any program by more than 10 minutes beyond the scheduled start time may necessitate rescheduling, unless both the presenter and registrant agree to a late start and end to the program.

 Technology and Tech Support